 The chuck eye steaks that I buy are always under one pound and about a half inch thick.
 My preferred way of cooking these is to go Hot and Fast at four minutes per side.
 You can sear these in a cast iron skillet or cook them on a hot grill over direct high heat.

-Chuck Eye Steak Recipes
+Grilled Chuck Eye Steak Recipe

 - Season the steak liberally with salt and pepper.